Leaveland

-Leaveland is a hamlet and civil parish located in the Swale borough of Kent, South East England.
+Leaveland is a hamlet and civil parish located in the Swale borough of Kent in southeast England.
 In terms of topography, it is described as a "village surrounded by inhabited countryside", and is situated mostly on high ground.
-It is located 5 miles South of Faversham, West of Badlesmere, and the A251.The closest train station to the area is Selling, which is 5.45 km away.
-The closest estuary is The Swale which separates the Isle of Sheppey from mainland Kent, and flows through Faversham.
-Leaveland itself covers an area of 1.5 km2.
+It is located 5 miles south of Faversham and west of Badlesmere, and on or close to the A251.
+The closest railway station to the area is Selling, which is just over three miles away, although Faversham station is more accessible and offers better services.
+The closest estuary is The Swale which separates the Isle of Sheppey from mainland Kent, and flows to the north of Faversham Creek.
+Leaveland itself covers an area of 1.5 km2 and lies entirely within the Kent Downs Area of Outstanding Natural Beauty.

 According to the 2011 Census there were 54 males and 46 females living in the parish.

 Leaveland as a civil parish is too small to have its own parish council, therefore Sheldwich, Badlesmere and Leaveland have a combined parish council (their total population is 759), consisting of 8 members.
 They have monthly meetings where by they deal with local issues, help aid council spending, and provide information to organisations who operate in the area.
 Leaveland is also part of Swale Borough Council, as part of the 4 towns in the borough.
 These include Faversham, Sittingbourne, Sheerness and Queenborough.
-The Borough currently has 47 councillors.
-The conservative party holds the majority since the last election (2015) with 32.
+The Borough currently has 47 councillors, no one party holds a majority (2019 elections).

 History

 In the 1870s, Leaveland was described as:A parish in Faversham district, Kent; 3¼ miles SW of Selling r. station, and 4¼ S by W of Faversham.
 Post town, Badlesmere, under Faversham.
 Acres, 372.
 Real property, £685.
 Pop., 94.
 Houses, 23.
 The property is divided among a few.
 The manor and much of the land belong to Lord Sondes.
 The living is a rectory, annexed to the rectory of Badlesmere, in the diocese of Canterbury.
 The church has a wooden turret, and is good.The name Leaveland comes from the Old English '"land' meaning "land, an estate", this is linked with a warlords name; so "Leofas land".
 This is one of the main reasons for the dominance of agricultural practices which take place here.

-Leaveland is mentioned in the Domesday book as "Levant", in the hundred of Faversham.
+Leaveland is mentioned in the Domesday Book of 1086 as "Levant", in the hundred of Faversham.
 There was a total population of 3 households, and 1 unchanged tax units, with 2 villagers, with 1 small holder.
-There is 1 lords plough team, and 1 men's plough team and other resources include a woodland 5 swine render.
-The overlord in 1066 was Archbishop of Canterbury, and the value of the area to the lord in 1070 was £1.5.
+There is 1 lord’s plough team, and 1 men's plough team and other resources include a woodland 5 swine render.
+The overlord in 1066 was the Archbishop of Canterbury, and the value of the area to the lord in 1070 was £1.5s.